|

 person who wants to think about the details of exposure of a photo.
 In addition to full program, the GRD II allows

+for full manual control, as well as aperture priority exposure.
 You can swith back and forth easily between auto and manual focus.
 In fact, you can customize

 the controls to make it very easy to access the camera settings that you utilize the most often.
 I have "hot keys" set

+up for focus options as well as ISO settings.
 The GR Digital 2 supports shooting in RAW format.
 This isn't much use unless you have the time and interest

 to tinker around with the RAW files in photoshop.
 I don't mind working on photos, and I've found that I have